KHHD99/shopflow_analytics/README.md

 | `DATABRICKS_CATALOG`   | Unity Catalog name       |

 ## Interview talking points

-When asked *"Walk me through a data project you've built"* or *"What's in your dbt project?"*, you can say:

 - **Architecture:** "I built a medallion pipeline on Databricks: bronze for raw data, silver for staging and intermediate models, gold for fact and dimension tables.
 Schema names are clean—no prefix or postfix."
 - **Facts & dimensions:** "Gold has two fact tables—`fct_orders` (order grain) and `fct_order_items` (line grain)—and one dimension, `dim_products`.
 Customers are in `scd_customers` only (Type 2 SCD, attributes only, no order aggregates)."